 Some of the Georgian Government's actions defy both economic theory and common sense.
-Chief among these was the President's generous summer 2006 initiative to add 50,000 people to a national employment programme.
-The idea was to require private entrepreneurs to give three-month jobs to unemployed persons.
+Chief amongst these was the President's generous summer 2006 initiative to add 50,000 people to a national employment programme.8 The idea was to require private entrepreneurs to give three-month jobs to unemployed persons.
 For this, the latter were to be paid USD\$85 a month out of the national budget.
 (In the summer of 2006, after the enactment of the new Labour Code, unemployment allowances [USD\$12.40 per month] were abolished.)
 The programme cost the national budget USD\$12.7 million.
 In principle, no business with the demand to expand needs any direct assistance from the national budget.
-The government was required only to provide for the development of professional training or retraining programmes, and the Georgian Government has rightly assumed this duty.
+All the government needs to do is to provide for the development of professional training or retraining programmes and the Georgian Government has rightly assumed this duty.

 This programme, however, employed only a few persons.
 In most cases, a simple deal was made.
 Businessmen agreed to subscribe to any contract under which they could pretend that they employed some people who did some job.
 Such a deal made an unemployed person happy, too, because he made USD\$255 in three months for doing nothing.
-There were, however, rather situations as well.
-Some businessmen agreed to subscribe to such contracts on the condition that new "employees" shared half of the sum with them.
+There were, however, rather perverted situations as well.
+Some businessmen agreed to subscribe to subscribe to such contracts on the condition that new "employees" shared half of the sum with them.

-The average share of salaries in the costs of production is typically twenty percent, so USD\$12.7 million spent on salaries should produce goods and services worth about USD\$60 million.
-Although there are no official employment statistics under this programme, we estimate that about ten percent of the targeted number of beneficiaries were actually employed.
+The average share of salaries in the costs of production is typically twenty percent and so USD\$12.7 million spent on salaries should produce goods and services worth about USD\$60 million.
+Although there are no official statistics employment under this programme, we should expect that about ten percent of the targeted number of beneficiaries were actually employed.
 This means, then, that USD\$12.7 million was spent out of the national budget for the production of goods and services with an aggregate value of perhaps USD\$6 million.